SevenZark/dropdown-component-challenge/src/README.md

 ## Departures from what you see in typical React example/tutorial code

+* Taking advantage of React 17 and the new native jsx features, I don't import React itself unless I want to reference non-default export items from it.
+CRA is set up to transpile JSX directly, so this isn't needed anymore.
 * I don't use React.FC type, but instead use plain functions and type the properties.
   - Because function types force variable-style function declaration, and are thus less flexible
   - Because React.FC forces children on components whether you need that or not.
 I think it's better to overtly declare children in a props type when a component uses children.